CliMA/ClimaUtilities.jl/docs/src/inputs.md

 # In either cases, we can always call evolve_model(albedo_tv, albedo_field), so
 # model developers do not have to worry about anything :)
 ```

-`TimeVaryingInput`s can have multiple boundary conditions for extrapolation.
-By
-default, the `Throw` condition is used, meaning that interpolating onto a point
-that is outside the range of definition of the data is not allowed.
-Other
-boundary conditions are allowed.
-With the `Flat` boundary condition, when
-interpolating outside of the range of definition, return the value of the
-of closest boundary is used instead.

-Another boundary condition that is often useful is `PeriodicCalendar`, which
-repeats data over and over.

-In general `PeriodicCalendar` takes two inputs: the `period` and `repeat_date`.
-The repeat period is a `Dates.DatePeriod` (e.g., `Dates.Year(1)`) that defines
-the duration of the period that has to be repeated.
-The `repeat_date` defines
-what date range needs to be repeated.
-For example, if `period = Dates.Month(1)`
-and `repeat_date = Dates.Date(1993, 11)`, November 1993 will be repeated.

-The two inputs are not required.
-When they are not provided, `ClimaUtilities`
-will assume that the input data constitutes one period and use that.
-For
-example, if the data is defined from `t0` to `t1` (e.g., 1 and 5), interpolating
-over `t > t1` (e.g., 7) is equivalent to interpolating to `t*` where `t*` is the
-modulus of `t` and the range (3 in this case).
-In this case, `PeriodicCalendar`
-requires the data to be uniformly spaced in time.
-To enable this boundary
-condition, pass `LinearInterpolation(PeriodicCalendar())` to the
-`TimeVaryingInput` (or `NearestNeighbor(PeriodicCalendar())`).

-> Note: this `PeriodicCalendar` is different from what you might be used to, where the
-> identification is `t1 = t0`.
-Here, we identify `t1 + dt = t0`.
-This is so that
-> we can use it to repeat calendar data.

 ## `SpaceVaryingInputs`